torvalds/linux/Documentation/teaching/labs/device_drivers.rst

           Read the `ioctl`_ section in the lab.

-.. note:: The userspace code is compiled automatically at ``make build`` and
+.. note:: The user-space code is compiled automatically at ``make build`` and
           copied at ``make copy``.

           Because we need to compile the program for qemu machine which is 32 bit,